mdabbas-cse/php-mvc-framework/README.md

 ## About Lora\Core Framework
 This is a web application framework built with PHP programming language.
 I believe development must be an enjoyable and creative experience to be truly fulfilling. we develop any project easily by using this framework.

+NOTE: This framework is still under development in dev-mode branch.

 ## Features and Road map
 - [x] Simple and fast routing system.
 - [x] Custom routing system.